Ichirō Hatoyama: Early life

 Ichirō Hatoyama was born in Tokyo, on New Year's Day of 1883, the eldest son of Kazuo Hatoyama and Haruko Hatoyama.
 His name indicated his status as the first born son in Japanese.
 Ichirō had an elder half-sister, Kazuko, and a younger brother Hideo, who became a noted jurist.

-Their family been samurai sworn to the Miura clan before the Meiji Restoration.
+Their family had been samurai sworn to the Miura clan before the Meiji Restoration.
 Kazuo Hatoyama was among a group of students selected by the government to study in America in 1875.
 He graduated from Columbia University and Yale Law School.
 After returning to Japan, he became a lawyer, educator and politician.
 Haruko was an educator who helped found Kyoritsu Women's Vocational School in 1886.

 Ichirō Hatoyama received much of his early education from his mother.
 From early on Hatoyama was encouraged to pursue a political career and he readily accepted this ambition.
 His father was elected to the House of Representatives in 1894 and was its Speaker from 1896 to 1897.

 Hatoyama attended First Higher School and afterwards studied law at Tokyo Imperial University.
 After graduating in 1907 he began working in his father's law office.
-The following year he married Kaoru, the daughter of Sakae Terada, a judge who later became a politician and an executive of the Gen'yōsha.
+The following year he married Kaoru, the daughter of Sakae Terada, a judge and later member of the House of Peers.
 Her mother was a niece of Haruko Hatoyama.